Contour integration underlies fundamental Bernoulli number recurrence: Recurrence Reduction.

 whereupon (16) becomes

-Now the advance of index $\,2k\,$ in steps of two means that it reaches a maximum value $\,M=n-1\,$ when $\,n\,$ is odd, and one offset instead by two below $n,$ $M=n-2,$ when $\,n\,$ is even.
-At the same time the accepted {\mbox{null value of odd-index}} Bernoulli numbers starting with $\,B_{3}=0\,$ means that we are free, and self-consistently so, to intercalate all missing indices in steps of one and to entertain a common maximum $\,M=n-1\,,$ regardless of the parity of $n.$ Altogether then, (19) re{\"{e}}merges as
+Now the advance of $\,2k\,$ in steps of two means that it reaches a maximum value $\,M=n-1\,$ when $\,n\,$ is odd, and one offset instead by two below $n,$ $M=n-2,$ when $\,n\,$ is even.
+At the same time the accepted {\mbox{null value of odd-index}} Bernoulli numbers starting with $\,B_{3}=0\,$ means that we are free, and self-consistently so, to intercalate all odd indices missing from the progression $2k+2$ in order to attain an index advance in steps of one and to entertain a common index maximum of $n+1,$ regardless of the parity of $n.$ Altogether then, (19) admits a restatement as

 or else

 But now we find that

 with the effect of reducing (21) to just